Contact

 Response Expectations

 Correspondence submitted with complete information as outlined above typically enters the routing queue in a timely manner.
-Substantive responses for standard directory and classification questions are addressed within 3 to 5 business days.
+Substantive responses for standard provider network and classification questions are addressed within 3 to 5 business days.
 Inquiries involving regulatory interpretation — particularly those touching OSHA fall protection standards under 29 CFR 1926.502, fire-resistance-rated construction under IBC Chapter 7, or ADA accessibility dimensions for drywall-finished corridor and doorframe clearances — may require additional review time and are not subject to expedited handling.

 This office does not provide legal advice, contractor licensing decisions, code compliance determinations, or binding regulatory opinions.
 Responses addressing regulatory framing reference named public standards and agency publications only — NIST, OSHA, the International Code Council (ICC), the Gypsum Association, and ASTM International among them.
 Interpretation of those standards in specific enforcement contexts rests with the applicable authority having jurisdiction (AHJ).